thynson/wyhash-final4/README.md

 License
 =======

 The MIT License.
-See LINCESE file for details.
+See LICENSE file for details.